Kava has been used as a social lubricant and alcohol alternative for centuries.

 High-grade kava will have less bitterness, more numbing sensations, and can have anywhere from mild to intense spiciness.
 Some cultivars also offer a smooth, creamy, or woody flavor to the brew.

-What Does Kava Feel Like?
+What Does Taking Kava Powder Feel Like?

 The effects of kava are subtle at first.
 You may not even notice the effects until you get up to move around or change scenery.
 Often, people will be lying back, drinking kava, and socializing with friends without even noticing the effects.
 When they stand up to go to the bathroom, it becomes immediately clear how different their mindstate has become.